ibm-cloud-docs/openshift/openshift_network_policy.md

 Before you begin:
 1. [Install and configure the Calico CLI.](#cli_install)
-2. [Log in to your account.
-If applicable, target the appropriate resource group.
-Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure) Include the `--admin` and `--network` options with the `ibmcloud oc cluster config` command. `--admin` downloads the keys to access your infrastructure portfolio and run Calico commands on your worker nodes. `--network` downloads the Calico configuration file to run all Calico commands.
+2. [Access your {{site.data.keyword.openshiftshort}} cluster](/docs/openshift?topic=openshift-openshift_access_cluster).
+Note that you must also run the `ibmcloud oc cluster config` command.
+Include the `--admin` and `--network` options with the `ibmcloud oc cluster config` command. `--admin` downloads the keys to access your infrastructure portfolio and run Calico commands on your worker nodes. `--network` downloads the Calico configuration file to run all Calico commands.

   ```
   ibmcloud oc cluster config --cluster <cluster_name_or_ID> --admin --network